NZAC Photographic Competition

 Check out Dennis’ work at https://lightforge.co.nz/

 • By entering, competitors must agree to their images being displayed in NZAC publications including the New Zealand Alpine Journal, the NZAC Photographic Competition Calendar, and the NZAC Annual Report.
-The images can also be used on the NZAC websites and for NZAC promotional material, including promotion of the photographic competition.
+The images can also be used on the NZAC websites, social media and for NZAC promotional material, including promotion of the photographic competition.

 • NZAC encourages entrants to support the competition sponsors and negotiate with the sponsors should they wish to use the images for future promotions.